Zest-studi-o/P01-Allotment-gardens/TESTING.md

 - Desktop:
   - Custom Gaming computer with 2 screens set-up 24 inches and Windows OS
 - Laptop:
-  - Macbook Pro 2023 14 inch screen
+  - Macbook Pro 2023 14 inch screen and Mac OS
-- Mobile Devices:
+- Android Mobile Devices:
+  - Samsung Galaxy S20
-  - Samsung Galaxy
+  - Samsung Galaxy A50

 Each device tested the site using the following browsers: